Aarushi5g/Online-Bookstore-Management-System/README.md

 # 📃License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the License file for the details.